etldrz/alphonse/README.md

 Further shortcuts for named variables exist, following the pattern given directly above, i.e. `epee` is the same as `e`, `epee bodycord` is the same as `ebc`, and `maskcord` is the same as `mc`.

 ## `source`

 Reterns an embedded link to Alphonse's GitHub homepage (here!).

+## `Wisdom`

+This deals with retrieving and submitting quotes from users.

+- ### `wisdom`

+Alphonse prints out a randomly selected quote from the collection he has access to.

+- ### `quote.submit`

+Alphonse saves a quote, and the user supplying the quote, to a text file which `wisdom` pulls from.
+Quotes can be submitted either by typing something in the same message that the command is called in, or by calling the command while replying to a message.

+## `tournament`

+When this command is called, Alphonse will create a new role named 'tournament' and add anyone who reacts to the message to the role.
+This role can be mentioned via '@', and will allow for only users going to the tournament to be pinged, instead of having to use '@everyone' loosely.